 Minnesota: As of July 24, 2013, the M.A. in Health and Human Services Administration program has been accredited by the Minnesota Board of Examiners for Nursing Home Administrators (MN BENHA) as meeting education requirements for Nursing Home Administrator to prepare students to take the Minnesota Nursing Home Administrators licensing exam in the state of Minnesota.
 Students who wish to pursue licensure as a Nursing Home Administrator in Minnesota must meet the state’s practicum requirements and pass state and national exams.

-Other States: The program has also been designed to allow students to select program completion options, including for-credit practicum options, that may prepare students to meet licensing requirements in their state.
-It is the responsibility of individual students to verify requirements with their state licensing board and with the National Association of Examiners of Long Term Care Administrators Board (NAB) http://www.nabweb.org/state-licensure-requirements.
+Other States: It is the responsibility of individual students to verify requirements with their state licensing board and with the National Association of Examiners of Long Term Care Administrators Board (NAB) http://www.nabweb.org/state-licensure-requirements.

 |Minnesota BENHA Requirements